 There will be scaffolding surrounding the building later in the project to enable the contractors to access the roof where the internal columns poke through.

 August 2014 - Early on, we found that some parts inside the building, which hadn’t been exposed for decades, were in poor condition and needed to be fixed – this included rotten window frames, floor joist ends and rusted steel beams.

 We worked together with the Council’s heritage advisor, the architect, structural engineer, contractor and other interested parties to find the best ways to fix these problems efficiently and cost-effectively.

-We also brought in a property consultant board to identify and find appropriate solutions to repair items on the building exterior.
+We also brought in a property consultant to identify and find appropriate solutions to repair items on the building exterior.

 Check out photos of the work in progress below: